dotnet/docs/docs/core/tools/dotnet-publish.md

 ms.devlang: dotnet
 ms.assetid: f2ef275a-7c5e-430a-8c30-65f52af62771
 ---
-# dotnet-publish
+# dotnet publish

 ## Name

-`dotnet-publish` - Packs the application and its dependencies into a folder for deployment to a hosting system.
+`dotnet publish` - Packs the application and its dependencies into a folder for deployment to a hosting system.

 ## Synopsis